earth-metabolome-initiative/emi-monorepo/data_retrieval/taxonomy_fetcher/README.md

-# taxonomy_fetcher
+# Taxonomy Fetcher

-taxonomy_fetcher is a Rust CLI tool that downloads, extracts, and processes the iNaturalist taxonomy dataset.
+`taxonomy_fetcher` is a Rust CLI tool that downloads, extracts, and processes the iNaturalist taxonomy dataset.
 It focuses on producing a simplified CSV containing taxonomic relationships.